Southeast Queensland Cloud Seeding Research Program (CSRP)

 - the effect of cloud seeding on storm microphysics and dynamics, including precipitation particle types, number and size of precipitation particles and horizontal and vertical air motions, to determine if there is evidence of increased secondary convective storm initiation and/or precipitation enhancement from cloud seeding.

 Analysis efforts for the Queensland Cloud Seeding Research Program (CSRP) are therefore focused on three major areas for the greater Brisbane region: understanding the weather and climate, characterizing the atmospheric aerosol and cloud microphysics, and assessing the impact of cloud seeding to enhance rainfall.
-These research efforts are currently underway.
 The data sets collected in the two field seasons are vast and unprecedented for a cloud seeding research project, and thus many varied research efforts can continue to utilize the Queensland CSRP data sets well into the future.